Our Story

 The French director François Ozon is a prolific filmmaker, who since his feature debut film Sitcom from 1988 has delivered one new film after another, almost one every year.
 And you can never be sure what topic or in which genre he will deal with in his next film.
 The ones I have liked most so far have been Frantz from 2016, Everything Went Fine from 2021 and Swimming Pool from 2003.
 Now I add another one to this shortlist: When Fall Is Coming from 2023.

-Gathering in the hills
+Jazz in the hills

-Gathering in the hills
+Jazz in the hills

 This particular fall Saturday afternoon was fortunately sunny and warm.
 The green hills in this countryside setting were alive with music coming from cowbells dangling around the necks of these docile animals scattered across the hillside where they happily grazed.
 One by one cars started angling down the winding gravel road into this country hamlet and found their way to a temporary home in a nearby field.
 People showed up with two items, a folding chair and a dish prepared at home to share afterwards with everyone who would come.
 What is happening in the hills at an altitude of 1100 meters, 45 minutes above Verona?